antonyjued/hindawi-app/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on [Current Project/Technology].
+- 🔭 I’m currently working on [Hindawi-App/PHP].
-- 🌱 I’m currently learning [New Skill/Technology].
+- 🌱 I’m currently learning [React and React Native].
 - 👯 I’m looking to collaborate on [Types of Projects].
 - 🤔 I’m looking for help with [Specific Problems or Areas].
 - 💬 Ask me about [Topics You’re Knowledgeable About].